1. What are the terms of the Code?

 When you become a Partner of the code, you are committing to:

-Pay your SME suppliers within 30 days once the final valid and compliant invoice is received.
+Pay your SME suppliers within 30 days once the final valid and compliant invoice is received or on agreed payment terms.

 Have clear processes in place for your suppliers.